Components

 Drawer header

 Be brief and descriptive about the subject or action a user must take.
-Try to use verb and noun combinations that clearly describe the drawer’s task or purpose; for example, 'Sort & Filter.'
+Clearly describe the drawer’s task or purpose.
 Header length should not exceed one line.

 Body text

-Body text length will adjust itself based on the size of the drawer component.
+Body text length will adjust based on the size of the drawer component.
 Use the space to explain the purpose of the drawer and make the content useful for the user.
-Content can include imagery, charts, tables, or text.

 Capitalization